Clubs and Organizations

 This group of student veterans is part of the national organization, Student Veterans of America, and is committed to working side by side with the Sheboygan community to make life easier for returning and returned veterans in the Sheboygan area.
 SVA meets weekly on Tuesdays at noon in the Student Organization Room (4204).
 For more information, please contact advisor Mary Balde, Room 2224, 920.459.6696.

-Student Veterans of American -- UW-Sheboygan Chapter Constitution (coming soon!)
+Student Veterans of America -- UW-Sheboygan Chapter Constitution (coming soon!)

 The Voice Newspaper